 If you’re not sure how you’ll spend the bonus just yet, move it into a high interest savings account.
 With a savings account you can earn interest on your bonus, plus there’s less temptation to ‘dip’ into your funds.

-Compare high interest savings accounts - page last updated September 19, 2020
+Compare high interest savings accounts - last updated December 01, 2020

 - MyState BankMyState Bank